Skip to main content

 Common ones include per-attempt course final exam retake fees, required ebook or printed manual upcharges, expedited DFS certificate transmission fees, and mandatory state-exam-prep bundles.

-Forward the competitor's URL to support before enrollment.
-NCP verifies current DFS approval and live retail price, and an adjusted tuition is applied at checkout.
+Forward the comparable provider URL to support before enrollment.
+NCP verifies current DFS approval and live retail price, and any approved adjusted tuition is applied at checkout.

 Is the cheapest course always the right choice?